EmilijaKur/calculator/README.md

 # calculator
-Simple calculator with frontend and backend
+Calculator with GUI for simple arithhmetic operations